Somatic Experiencing (SE) Therapy in San Diego

 Let us help you verify that your or your love one’s insurance provider can provide financial assistance.

-Understanding Somatic Experiencing Therapy
+Understanding Somatic Trauma Therapy

 What Is Somatic Experiencing Therapy?